Oyu Tolgoi mine

 The Oyu Tolgoi mining project is the largest financial undertaking in Mongolia's history and is expected upon completion to produce 450000 t of copper annually.
 Financing for the project has come in part from the Rio Tinto Group and an investment agreement between Ivanhoe Mines and the government of Mongolia.

-Rio Tinto reached an agreement with the government in January 2022 to move the joint Oyu Tolgoi copper and gold project forward and resolve outstanding issues, which is key for Mongolia to significantly increase its copper exports to China in 2023.
+Following the parliamentary resolution in 2021 on increasing benefits from the deposit, Rio Tinto reached an agreement with the government in January 2022 to move the joint Oyu Tolgoi copper and gold project forward and resolve outstanding issues, which is key for Mongolia to significantly increase its copper exports to China in 2023.

 History

 In 2001, Canadian-based Ivanhoe Mines estimated the resource gold-copper ore deposit in the Gobi Desert of Mongolia, which Soviets had discovered officially before 1990.
 It is in an area known as Oyu Tolgoi (Mongolian for Turquoise Hill), where in the time of Genghis Khan outcropping rocks were smelted for copper.
-The place was suspected to have mineralization by Mongolian geologists since 1950s.
+The place was suspected to have mineralization by Mongolian geologists since the 1950s.
 By 2003 there were 18 exploration drill rigs on the property employing approximately 200 people, and Oyu Tolgoi was the "biggest mining exploration project in the world."
 In January 2013 Oyu Tolgoi started producing concentrate from the mine.